htmldbjs/htmldbjs/docs/methods/update.md

 ### `HTMLDB.update`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method updates the record specified by `id` in the `tableElement`.

 #### Description